adamschoenemann/dsl-project/android/README.md

 # An android Application for a Configurator DSL

 ## Configurator3
+The current version organizes the configurator using activities and uses an Object called MyApp to save the overall state. (for now a simple constraint)
-this version organize the configurator using activities.
-The current version does not save the radio button's state of the current activity.
-A possibility could be to use Bundle and put the toggle buton state in an ArrayList.
+Another possibility could be to use Bundle and put the toggle buton state in an ArrayList.

 ## TODO
-* pass state to other activities to remember the checked radio buttons DONE!
+* implement Configurator4.
+The single page version of Configurator3
+* consider which of the two versions is less anoying to implement
+* investigate [json2view]() project and how to implement an interpreter
+* decide whether an interpreter is easier to implement than a generator
-* implement constrain if then else DONE!
+* implement constrain if-else DONE!
+* implement constaraint > 0 (bigger than)
+* implement Title generation
-*
+* implement Label generation
+* implement list of products generation
+* implement what is implemented in the HTML Generator...

 ## Constraints